mmistakes/minimal-mistakes/_posts/2023-01-09-scala-cli-and-scala-native.md

   .toList
 ```

-The function consists of 2 steps: skimming out from the 1 to 9 range the numbers that don't satisfy the constraints and getting a new `Sudoku` for each one that does.
+The function consists of 2 steps: filtering out from the 1 to 9 range the numbers that don't satisfy the constraints and getting a new `Sudoku` for each one that does.

 Now that the solving step has been implemented, it's time to add some recursion to find the solutions.
-Since the sudokus that `calcStep` returns might still have zeros, it makes sense to re-submit them to the `solve` function.
+Since the sudoku boards that `calcStep` returns might still have zeros, it makes sense to re-submit them to the `solve` function.
 Since we have a `List[Sudoku]` and `solve` returns a `List[Sudoku]` as well, the easiest way to chain the `solve` function to itself is using `flatMap`:

 ```scala
 def solve(s: Sudoku): List[Sudoku] = s.getZero match {